iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 [org.iot.dsa.node.action.DSAction](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/action/DSAction.html).

 Override DSNode.onInvoke handle invocations.
 The reason for this is complicated but it is possible to subclass DSAction, just carefully read the javadoc if you do.
+Be sure to call super.onInvoke() when overriding that method.

 ### DSInfo

 All node children have corresponding DSInfo instances.
-This types serves serves two purposes:
+This type serves serves two purposes:

 1. It carries some meta-data about the relationship between the parent node and the child.
 2. It tracks whether or not the child matches a declared default.

 Important things for developers to know about DSInfo are:

-* You can configure several flags such as transient, readonly and hidden.
+* You can configure state such as transient, readonly and hidden.
-* You can declare fields in the your Java class for (declared default) info instances to avoid looking up the child every time it is needed.
+* You can declare fields in the your Java class for default info instances to avoid looking up the child every time it is needed.
 This is can be used to create fast getters and setters.